 Community colleges have long been important institutions for strengthening postsecondary attainment, awarding credentials that can lead to better paying jobs or additional credentials, including a bachelor’s degree.
 With lower tuition costs and a pathway to a bachelor’s degree via transfer to a four-year university, community colleges can be launching-pad institutions that change the economic trajectory for individuals and families.

 Recent research indicates, however, that ensuring successful student transfer and bachelor’s degree attainment following transfer remains a challenge for both two-year and four-year institutions across the United States.

 - Learn how four colleges are organizing their institutions to support successful transfer and development.

-- Develop recommendations so philanthropic investors, policymakers, and practitioners to better understand their influence in strengthening or inhibiting institutional practices that propel students toward successful transfer and bachelor’s degree completion.
+- Develop recommendations for philanthropic investors, policymakers, and practitioners to strengthen institutional practices that support successful transfer and bachelor’s degree completion.